Aram (Kural book): Valluvar's position on aṟam or virtue

 While religious scriptures generally consider aṟam as a divine virtue, Valluvar describes it as a way of life rather than any spiritual observance, a way of harmonious living that leads to universal happiness.
 Contrary to what other contemporary works say, Valluvar holds that aṟam is common for all, irrespective of whether the person is a bearer of palanquin or the rider in it.
 For this reason, Valluvar keeps aṟam as the cornerstone throughout the writing of the Kural literature.

 Valluvar considered justice as a facet of aṟam.
 While ancient Greek philosophers such as Plato, Aristotle, and their descendants opined that justice cannot be defined and that it was a divine mystery, Valluvar positively suggested that a divine origin is not required to define the concept of justice.
 In the words of V. R. Nedunchezhiyan, justice according to Valluvar "dwells in the minds of those who have knowledge of the standard of right and wrong; so too deceit dwells in the minds which breed fraud."
+Gradually, toward the end of the Book of Aṟam, Valluvar emphasizes on the concept of Nishkama Karma, accordingly insisting that all worldly attachments be renounced gradually and in right time.
+This can primarily be noted in couplets 341 and 342 from the chapter on renunciation.

 The greatest of virtues or aṟam according to Valluvar is non-killing, followed by veracity, both of which are indicated in the same couplet (Kural 323), and the greatest sins that Valluvar feels very strongly are ingratitude and meat-eating.
-In the words of P. S. Sundaram, while "all other sins may be redeemed, but never ingratitude," Valluvar couldn't understand "how anyone could wish to fatten himself by feeding on the fat of others."
+In the words of P. S. Sundaram, while "all other sins may be redeemed, but never ingratitude," Valluvar could not understand "how anyone could wish to fatten himself by feeding on the fat of others."